 After a couple of visits where a family match looks likely, a home check is arranged, followed by a sleep-over with the potential new family.
 If this is successful, for both the dog and family, then Starlight Barking’s Fiona arranges all the adoption paperwork.

-We ask £350 adoption donation, which goes to help the next dog get out of the shelter.
+We ask £400 adoption donation, which goes towards travel costs to help the next dog get out of the shelter.
 Several of our adoptive families have felt so overwhelmingly fulfilled with their own rescues, they wanted to help even more, and have generously sponsored more dogs.

 In June this year we went up to Manchester to visit some of our Greek rescues who’ve now found loving homes.